-F RESIDENTIAL
+RESIDENTIAL

-Predominately large lot single-family housing development on the urban-rural fringe.
-Unlike the Rural Living Placetype, home sites are typically located in a subdivision layout with access to some utility services.
-Residential uses are oriented interior to the site and may not have farm and livestock restrictions in more rural locations of the Placetype.
-Lot sizes in the Estate Residential Placetype range from 1⁄2 acre to 2 acre lots.
+Predominately large lot single-family housing development on the urban fringe in large lot development.
+Unlike the rRural Living Placetype, home sites are typically located in a platted subdivision layout with access to some utility services that has water service, but may have septic wastewater treatment.
+Residential uses are oriented interior to the site and may or may not have farm and livestock restrictions in more rural locations of the Placetype.
+Lot sizes in the Estate Residential Place